top of page

 Bitter Sweet Symphony, The Verve

 Maybe you're considering therapy because you're already acutely aware of a part of you that's making life difficult?
 A harsh critic?
 An Angry part?
 A perfectionist?
 A judge?
 A rebel?
 A worrier?
 A rule-bound part?
 An overthinker?
 A people pleaser?
 Hypervigilant parts?
 A Hedonist?
 Addictive parts?
 Caretakers or rescuers?
-So many possibilities that often show themselves somatically.
-It is well documented that traumas are stored in our body and some of my clients have found that some physical ailments, such as migraines and IBS, ease up through the associated parts finally getting some attention.
+They all have positive intent for you and may be unaware of the issues they cause.

 'IFS recognises that the cultivation of mindful self-leadership is the foundation for healing from trauma'